logsem/gitrees/README.md

 - `gitree/` -- contains the core definitions related to guarded interaction trees
 - `lib/` -- derived combinators for gitrees
+- `effects/` -- concrete effects, their semantics, and program logic rules
 - `examples/input_lang/` -- formalization of the language with io, the soundness and adequacy
+- `examples/affine_lang/` -- formalization of the affine language, type safety of the language interoperability
 - `examples/input_lang_callcc/` -- formalization of the language with io, throw and call/cc, the soundness and adequacy
-- `examples/affine_lang/` -- formalization of the affine language, type safety of the language interoperability
+- `examples/delim_lang/` -- formalization shift/reset effects, of a language with delimited continuations and its soundness
-- `effects/` -- concrete effects, their interpretaions, and logics
 - `prelude.v` -- some stuff that is missing from Iris
 - `lang_generic.v` -- generic facts about languages with binders and their interpretations, shared by `input_lang` and `affine_lang`

-- `vendor/Binding/` -- the functorial syntax library used for
+For the representation of binders we use a library implemented by Filip Sieczkowski and Piotr Polesiuk, located in the `vendor/Binding/` folder.

 ### References from the paper to the code